-- 1. Congressional Authorities: This RGP has been issued under Section 404 of the Clean Water Act (33 U.S.C.
+- 1. Congressional Authorities: You have been authorized to undertake the activity described above pursuant to: Section 404 of the Clean Water Act (33 U.S.C.
 1344). - 2.
-District Engineers have the authority to determine if an activity complies with the terms and conditions of this RGP. - 3.
-This RGP does not obviate the need to obtain other Federal, state, or local permits, approvals, or authorizations required by law. - 4.
-This RGP does not grant any property rights or exclusive privileges. - 5.
-This RGP does not authorize any injury to the property or rights of others. - 6.
-This RGP does not authorize interference with any existing or proposed Federal project. - 7.
-Limits of Federal Liability.
-In issuing this RGP, the Federal Government does not assume any liability for the following: - a.
-Damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes. - b.
-Damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the United States in the public interest.
+Limits of this authorization: - a.
+This permit does not obviate the need to obtain other federal, state, or local authorizations required by law. - b.
+This permit does not grant any property rights or exclusive privileges. - c.
+This permit does not authorize any injury to the property or rights of others. - d.
+This permit does not authorize interference with any existing or proposed federal projects.